crashoverride777/swifty-ads/README.md

 ```swift
 Ads.sharedInstance.presentingViewController = self
 ```
 This sets the presentingViewController var to your current ViewController and inits Ads.swift.
 This step is important because your app will crash otherwise when trying to call an Ad.
-In a spriteKit game this really needs to called just once since there usually is only 1 viewController.
+In a spriteKit game this really needs to be called just once since there usually is only 1 viewController.

 NOTE: If your app is not a spriteKit game and uses multiple view controllers than you should completly ignore this Step and check "not a SpriteKit game?" after reading the rest.

 # How to use